How To Create a Configuration Package

 We actually suggest something like this for Chocolatey for Business customers to ensure their Chocolatey licenses are in-date and easily maintained!

-Using Copy-Item (and Friends)
+Using Copy-Item

 A lot of package types have Chocolatey helper-functions ready to be used.
 However, configuration and file-distributing packages don’t have specific functions shipped for the purpose.

-We'll be using built-in PowerShell functions and cmdlets instead, such as Copy-Item.
+We’ll be using built-in PowerShell functions and cmdlets instead, such as Copy-Item

 Creating a Configuration Package

-In this example, we're going to create an example package to license and configure an example application, helpfully titled exampleapp.
+In this example, we’re going to create an example package to license and configure an example application, helpfully titled exampleapp

-We can run choco new to create a basic package, and then remove everything we don't need:
+to create a basic package, and then remove everything we don’t need:

-2. Press Ctrl+Shift+P or use the View menu and click on Command Palette.
+folder in VSCode. - Press Ctrl+Shift+P or use the View menu and click on Command Palette.

-3. Select Chocolatey: Create new Chocolatey package.
+Chocolatey: Create new Chocolatey package

-5. Select the default template, and press Enter.
+. - Select the default template, and press Enter.

 This should result in a new directory, containing the following files: